Yossi Ghinsberg: Amazon travel

 Back at Asariamas, Karl told them about his new plan: sailing on a raft down the Tuichi River to a small gold quarry called Curiplaya, on the river bed, and from there downriver to Rurrenabaque, near the Beni River, and then return to La Paz.

 With the villagers' help, they built the raft, pursued their new route downriver, and arrived at the confluence of rivers Tuichi–Ipurama.
 There, Ruprechter suddenly told them about San Pedro Canyon – a dangerous series of rapids, waterfalls, and boulders unsuitable for boating – and the fact that he could not swim, and thus refused to continue on the trip.
 His deceit and betrayal led to distrust within the group and ended with the group's splitting up: Gale and Ghinsberg decided to continue rafting downriver to Rurrenabaque, while Ruprechter and Stamm decided to walk up the Ipurama River to Ipurama village, near the river's source, and return from there to Apolo.
 The four men resolved to reconvene before Christmas, in La Paz.

 As Ghinsberg and Gale's raft neared a waterfall, they lost control and became separated.
 Gale made it to shore, but Ghinsberg floated downriver and over the waterfall.
 He spent four days traveling upriver in search of Gale before finally coming to the realization that he was stranded alone in the jungle.

 Ghinsberg spent the next three weeks lost in an uncharted part of the Amazon.
 He survived completely alone in nature on the edge of his life.

 In the second week, there was a flood in the area, and Ghinsberg almost drowned.
 He sank into a bog twice.
 For the subsequent five days, Ghinsberg had no food but what he found, and his foot began to rot from fungi.
 According to Ghinsberg, he had hallucinations of a woman with whom he slept each night.

 Ghinsberg made his way back to the river and met Gale, along with indigenous people who had organized a search and rescue mission led by Abelardo "Tico" Tudela.
 They found Ghinsberg three days into their search, three weeks after Ghinsberg was first declared missing.
 He spent the next three months recovering in hospital.

 Ruprechter and Stamm did not return to La Paz.
 Despite attempts by several rescue missions, they were never found.
+Gale was later told by the Austrian embassy that Ruprechter was not a geologist, but a criminal, wanted by Interpol.